Barnes Lake, Michigan

-Barnes Lake is a census-designated place (CDP) in the northwest part of Deerfield Township, Lapeer County, Michigan, United States, surrounding a lake of the same name.
+Barnes Lake is a census-designated place (CDP) in the southwest quadrant of Deerfield Township, Lapeer County, Michigan, United States, surrounding a lake of the same name.
 It is bordered to the west by the CDP of Millers Lake.
 M-24 forms the border between the two CDPs; the state highway leads north 12 mi to Mayville and south 9 mi to Lapeer.
+As of the 2020 census, Barnes Lake had a population of 768.

 Barnes Lake was first listed as a CDP prior to the 2020 census.
 Previously, the community was part of the Barnes Lake-Millers Lake CDP.